LangChain runtime authorization

 Add veto.guard() to each tool

 Call veto.guard() at the top of each tool function.
 Check the decision.
 Execute only if allowed.
-Your agent, executor, and graph stay untouched.
+The policy check sits at the tool boundary, so policy stays inside tool functions rather than agent, executor, or graph wiring.

 What Veto covers for LangChain agents